-The Investment Advisor also applies two exclusionary screens to the potential universe of issuers:
+The Investment Advisor also applies four exclusionary screens to the potential universe of issuers:

 - 1. Issuers that derive 10% or more of their revenues from: - a.
-Controversial weapons; - b.
-Adult entertainment; or - c.
+Production and/or distribution from all weapons; - b.
+Adult entertainment; and/or - c.
 Tobacco products and related products; and - 2.
+Issuers that derive more than 0% revenue from production and/or distribution of controversial weapons; - 3.
+Issuers that derive 30% or more revenue from production and/or distribution of coal-fired power generation; and - 4.
 Issuers that are not compliant with the 10 principles of the UN Global Compact.